There

 Park and other conservation-oriented places that we

-visit also provide funds for onservation, and we let our guests know
+visit also provide funds for conservation, and we let our

 5.